ForthHub/fep-recognizer/terms-and-datatypes.md

 (In this section, "translator" means "token translator")

 A translator translates a tuple.
-A translator is specilized to a tuple having some particular signature only.
+A translator is specialized to a tuple having some particular signature only.
 An ambiguous condition exists if a translator is applied to a tuple having another signature.
 An ambiguous condition exists if a translator cannot translate a tuple in the current state.

 The stack effect of performing a translator is:
 `( t_2 t_1 -- t_3 )`.
 It takes the tuple `t_1` from the stack and translates it.
-Other stack effects and side effects are due to the particular translator specilizing and translating of this tuple.
+Other stack effects and side effects are due to the particular translator specializing and translating of this tuple.

 #### XY.3.1.x Token descriptor

 (In this section, "descriptor" means "token descriptor")

-A descriptor is specilized to a tuple having some particular signature only.
+A descriptor is specialized to a tuple having some particular signature only.

 NB: A token translator can play role of the descriptor.